A safe at home – why is it worth having one?

 money.
 It is always a good idea to keep a little bit of cash at home for a so-called 'rainy day', but quite a few people choose to store even sizable sums of money at home.
 In this case, a home safe with a high burglary resistance rating and considerable weight will be advisable.
 Cash does not take up much space, so it does not need to be a large-sized safe.

 • watches, or, as the popular saying goes, the only piece of jewellery (for those willing – apart from a wedding ring) that befits a man.
 Watches can represent serious financial and sentimental value.
-If you want to store automatic watches for a long time, it is worth investing in watch winders.
+If you want to store automatic watches for a long time, it is worthwhile investing in watch winders.

 • valuable items of sentimental value, such as photographs, albums, letters or keepsakes.
 Securing these types of personal items, the loss of which is irreparable and irreversible, is what we care most about.